 This free printable apple activity class book is available to members of Fun-A-Day’s free email community.
-If you’re already a member, you can click on the button below and get it sent directly to your email (it won’t sign you up a second time).
+If you’re already a member, you can add your email in the form below to have it sent to your inbox.

 If you’re not a member, we’d love to have you!
-Click the button, follow the prompts, and you’ll be signed up.
+Enter your information in the form below and you’re all set.
 You’ll get the apple class book printable as a welcome gift.
-Bonus, you’ll get access to our email library with more freebies!

 You can also access the form in a new tab if you’d prefer.